Project60/org.project60.banking/docs/user-guide.md

    debits, CiviBanking could be configured to suggest processing it by setting the contribution status to "Cancelled" and adding a cancel reason given in the transaction purpose.

+#### Manual reconciliation

+A special suggestion provided by the _Default Matcher_ is for manual reconciliation, allowing the user to manually select a contact and one or more contributions, or create new contributions, and add them to the suggestion.
+This is useful for scenarios that are not implemented as "automatic" suggestions or for edge cases.

+!!! note
+    This section is yet to be completed.

 ### Processing Statements